Featured image of post Run!

 My thought was: “It’s crazy, my new boss has more confidence in me than I do in myself”.

-In the end, I achieved these objectives without any problems.
-Despite some apprehension.
+In the end, I achieved these objectives without any problems, despite a certain apprehension.

 How?

-The incidents were all over the place, and most of the time I’d never even touched the microservice that triggered the alert, so how did I get through them without too much trouble?
+Incidents are going off in all directions, and most of the time I had never even touched the microservice that triggered the alert.
+So, how was I able to get by without too much trouble?

 That’s the question I’d like to answer.
-I’d like to tell you what this team is like, and what organization and tools they’ve put in place to help a newcomer integrate so quickly into the business.
+I’d like to tell you what this team is like, what the organization is, and what tools they’ve put in place to help a newcomer integrate so quickly into this job.

-I’m going to tell you what I think are the essential tricks of the RUN trade.
+I’m going to tell you what are, in my opinion, the essential strings of the RUN trade.

-Note: In this article, I’ll confine myself to talking about RUN, which takes place during the day, and not on-call, which takes place at night or on weekends.
+Note: In this article, I’ll focus on the RUN, which takes place during the day, and spend much less time on the on-call duty which takes place at night or on weekends.

-Although we’re talking about incidents in both cases, they’re still two different subjects, and I’ll only be concentrating on “daytime on-call”, i.e. RUN.
+Although we’re talking about incidents in both cases, they remain two different subjects.

 My first incidents

-RUN refers to all activities linked to the maintenance and operation of systems in production.
-It is often contrasted with BUILD, which represents the design and development phase of new functionalities or infrastructures.
+RUN refers to all activities linked to the operation, supervision, and maintenance of systems in production.
+It opposes BUILD, which groups together development, integration, testing, and deployment activities, carried out from a prior design phase.

-There are many aspects to this: real-time supervision and incident response, management of security patches and fixes, SLA management and monitoring of availability KPIs, etc.
+There are several aspects to this: real-time monitoring and incident response, management of security patches and fixes, SLA management and monitoring of availability KPIs…

-The definition of RUN may vary, but I think the key idea is that RUN is all about the present: how it’s working, what’s happening, how to correct/improve.
+The definition of RUN may vary, but I think the key idea to remember is that RUN is mostly rooted in the present: how it’s working, what’s happening right now, how to correct/improve.

 In the case of my team, we mainly talk about incident management, although this can vary.